 This project, managed by Harvest Properties Inc, will dedicate 10% of the units for low-income residents and include 2.2 acres of open space across a series of pocket parks, including a dog park, playground, and community garden.
 Approximately 1.4 miles of new paths and trails will be established—providing connections between the open spaces, townhouses, and the surrounding neighborhood.

 With sprawl pressure mounting throughout San Mateo County, Peninsula Heights is another example of smart growth and infill development.
 This helps to address the regional housing crisis by rehabilitating 226,000 square feet of office space into appropriate residential neighborhood densities close to retail (Laurelwood Shopping Center), schools and job centers (College of San Mateo).
 Transit is another key consideration.
 This development is served by both city commuter shuttles to and from Hillsdale Caltrain and regionally by SamTrans.
 It also supports the local economy, relieves development pressure on the region’s open spaces, and offers a host of other environmental and quality of life benefits.

-To find out how you can support the Peninsula Heights project in San Mateo, get in touch and someone from our team will be more than happy to help.
-This project meets the Greenbelt Alliance’s Endorsement Program Criteria for sustainable urban development, please contact us for more information about the Endorsement Program.
+To find out how you can support more projects like Peninsula Heights, get in touch and someone from our team will be more than happy to help.